GlobalEcologyLab/poems/README.md

 simulation engine, which incorporates default functionality for density dependence, correlated environmental stochasticity, stage-based transitions, and distance-based dispersal.
-The user may customize the simulator by defining functionality for trans-locations, harvesting, mortality, and other processes, as well as defining the sequence order for the simulator processes.
+The user may customize the simulator by defining functionality for translocations, harvesting, mortality, and other processes, as well as defining the sequence order for the simulator processes.
 The framework could also be adapted for use with other model simulators by utilizing its extendable (inheritable)